MenkeTechnologies/spring-boot-rest-generator/README.md

 Place your DDL dump file in `src/main/resources/`.

+For MySQL, use `mysqldump --no-data` to generate the dump file.
 For PostgreSQL, use `pg_dump --schema-only` to generate the dump file.
 For SQLite, use `sqlite3 database.db .dump` to generate the dump file.
 For MSSQL, use SSMS "Generate Scripts" or `sqlcmd` to export the schema.